Independent Vector Analysis with Deep Neural Network Source Priors: Introduction

 \section{Introduction}

-Speech separation, also known as the cocktail problem, is a fundamental signal processing task, and could have many potential applications.
-Single channel separations \cite{mono_sepa1, mono_sepa2, mono_sepa3, mono_sepa4}, especially the supervised deep learning based methods, attract a lot of attentions recently.
-However, such methods typically require prior knowledge like the number of sources, and can be too complicated for real time applications deployed on end devices.
-The traditional independent component analysis (ICA) based multichannel blind speech separation algorithms, e.g., Infomax \cite{multi_sepa1} and independent vector analysis (IVA) \cite{iva1, iva2, iva3}, are still attractive due to their simplicity and low complexity, and the wide availability of multichannel recordings on end devices like smart phones, tablets, personal computers, smart speakers, and many more internet of things (IoT) devices.
-Probability density function (pdf) of speech signal is the key component driven the separation of mixtures in such frameworks.
-There are several choices for modeling the speech distribution, e.g., generalized Gaussian and multivariate Laplace distributions, either in the time or frequency domain \cite{pdf1, pdf2, pdf3}.
-However, none of them can capture the fine structures of real world speech signals, e.g., harmonics of vowels and the distinct spectrogram patterns in vowels and consonants.
-Hence, such simple density models generally can only produce reasonable separation results in less challenging scenarios like a causal mixing process or a very small number of speech sources.
-Density estimation is known to be a hard problem, especially for multivariate random variable due to the curse of dimensionality.
-Fortunately, as in most maximum likelihood (ML) estimation problems, ICA for speech separation only requires the derivative of density, which could be estimated with less difficulty in practice.
-Here, we consider the separation in the frequency domain.
-This turns the original time domain convolutive ICA problem into a set of frequency domain dependent instantaneous separation problems, i.e., IVA.
-In the training phase, neural networks are used to approximate the derivative of speech density in the frequency domain by optimizing certain proxy separation related objectives.
-Test results suggest that such learned neural network density models can greatly accelerate the convergence rate and improve the steady-state performance for online and offline speech separations, respectively.
+Speech separation, also known as the cocktail problem, is a fundamental signal processing task.
+Although there is a surge of supervised neural network based speech separation studies recently, the unsupervised approaches, e.g., independent component analysis (ICA) based on the Infomax principle \cite{multi_sepa1} and independent vector analysis (IVA) \cite{iva_lap}, are still attractive due to their simplicity and low complexity, and the wide availability of multichannel recordings on today's end devices like smart phones, tablets, personal computers, smart speakers, and many more internet of things (IoT) devices.
+Probability density function (pdf) of speech is the key component driven the separation of mixtures in these unsupervised frameworks.
+The most widely adopted pdf models for speech are the multivariate Laplace and generalized Gaussian distributions \cite{pdf1, pdf2, pdf3}, either in the time or frequency domain.
+Specifically, previously studied multivariate source priors for IVA include the Laplace prior \cite{iva_lap}, non-spherical priors represented by chain-like overlapped cliques \cite{iva_prior_non_spherical, iva_prior_non_spherical1}, Student's t-distribution \cite{iva_prior_student}, generalized Gaussian distribution (GGD) \cite{iva_prior_ggd}, complex Gaussian scale mixture (CGSM) \cite{iva_prior_gsm} and Gaussian mixture model (GMM) priors \cite{iva_prior_gmm}.
+However, most of these source priors are too simplified to capture the fine structures of speeches.
+A finite mixture model (FMM) is expressive enough, but could be too complicated due to the need to estimate those nuisance parameters of FMM.
+Actually, only the separation of mixtures of two sources is considered with the GMM source prior in \cite{iva_prior_gmm}.
+Density estimation for multivariate random variable is known to be a hard problem due to the curse of dimensionality.
+Fortunately, as in most maximum likelihood (ML) estimation problems, ICA or IVA for speech separation only requires the derivative of density, which could be estimated with less difficulty in practice, as shown in this paper.
+Here, we choose the IVA framework for speech separation as it is implemented in the frequency domain, and is computationally cheaper than convolutive ICA implemented in the time domain.
+In the training phase, neural networks are used to approximate the derivative of speech density by optimizing certain proxy separation related objectives.
+In the test phase, these neural network source priors are fixed, and only the separation matrices are adapted.
+In this way, our source priors are expressive enough, and yet, learning rules for updating the separation matrices are kept to be simple.